 The final thing he's being famous for is being a bit of a history nut (despite saying that creating historical manga is rather difficult).
 While he's never let historical fact get completely in the way of a good story, he often does get many of the basic facts very, very right and many of his characters are based off of historical figures (Kenshin himself is based loosely on Kawakami Gensai, and Saito Hajime was lifted from history books almost wholesale).
 He's especially fond of the 19th century and the trappings therein, and has set most of his major works in that period.

 While he was one of the true heavyweights of The '90s, he was somewhat overshadowed by his own students in the new millenium (although almost everyone stood in Oda's shadow once One Piece got popular, to some degree).
 Buso Renkin was decently well-received, but Gun Blaze West did rather poorly.
 Embalming made a strong showing, however, and would've likely gotten an anime adaptation in the not-too-distant future, but...

 On November 21, 2017, Watsuki was arrested and charged for possession of child pornography, shocking many fans when this was revealed a month later.
-Putting the ''Kenshin'' revival on hiatus for several months, eventually returning in June of 2018. note
+This ended up putting the ''Kenshin'' revival on hiatus for several months, and he eventually returned in June of 2018. note